FAIRsFAIR/FAIRteachinghandbook/README.md

 Please consider citing the handbook when using the content.
 To cite the book, we recommend that you either refer to:

-* \[GitBook URL]\(GitBook URL), which is the most friendly way to read the book, to comment and to suggest changes, or
+* GitBook URL [https://fairsfair.gitbook.io/fair-teaching-handbook/](https://fairsfair.gitbook.io/fair-teaching-handbook/), which is the most friendly way to read the book, to comment and to suggest changes, or
 * [https://doi.org/10.17875/gup2022-1915](https://doi.org/10.17875/gup2022-1915), which is a citable DOI referring to the print and Open Access PDF version by Göttingen University Press.

 ### The Authors and the Book Sprint facilitators